-^{} Regional and income group indicators are calculated as the averages of country-level indicators in the respective region and income group using country data available at the time of publication.
+Regional and income group indicators are calculated as the averages of country-level indicators in the respective region and income group using country data available at the time of regional and income group indicators are calculated as the averages of country-level indicators in the respective region and income group using country data available at publication.

-$^{^{\}star\star\star}$ These indicators are computed only for the manufacturing sector.
+These indicators are computed only for the manufacturing sector.

-^{} The Graft Index is the proportion of instances in which firms were either expected or requested to pay a gift or informal payment when applying for six different public services.
+The Graft Index is the proportion of instances in which firms were either expected or requested to pay a gift or informal payment when applying for six different public services.